MeanderingProgrammer/render-markdown.nvim/README.md

     render_modes = { 'n', 'c' },
     -- Characters that will replace the # at the start of headings headings = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+    -- Character to use for the horizontal break dash = '—',
     -- Character to use for the bullet points in lists bullets = { '●', '○', '◆', '◇' },
     -- Character that will replace the > at the start of block quotes